Rhino’s Beef™ Herd Bull Genetics

 We particularly look for our bulls to enhance in their calves these genetic traits: overall efficiency, efficiency on grass, calving ease, meat tenderness, and docility.
 At the same time, we avoid bulls that have been part of the global network of Angus bulls that have been intensively bred to enhance commercial qualities.
-Our bulls, like our cows, have been “off the grid” for more than thirty years.

 Doc’s combination of scores on genomic tests for maternal calving ease, docility and meat tenderness have been found in fewer than 1.1% of all the bulls in the global Angus database.
 Little Boy scored even higher on these three tests.
 Only one in 1,700 bulls in the global Angus database matched Little Boy’s scores on these genetic tests.

 Astoundingly, the chances of drawing two bulls at random from the global Angus database that combine with this high of scores on these three tests is 1 in 158,793 (See The Numbers.)

 If we were able to include a ranking for “efficiency on grass”, which must be parsed from MVP scores, the odds against drawing two random bulls that equal Doc and Little Boy would be astronomical (again, see The Numbers).

 Additionally, Doc and Little Boy have been genetically tested and confirmed free of the genetic defects sometimes seen in Black Angus cattle: Arthrogryposis Multiplex (AM), Contractural Arachnodactyly (CA), Developmental Duplication (DD) and Neuropathic Hydrocephalus (NH).
 There has never been any sign of any of these defects in our herd.